BJNick/CytoscapeMagneticLayout/README.md

 4. Launch Cytoscape.
 A panel with the title ![Icon](src/main/resources/icons/add_pole_N_icon_16.png) **Software Layout** should appear to the left of the editor.

+### Building the App

+Required: install Maven 3.8.x, Java SDK 11.0.x, IntelliJ IDEA

+1. Clone the project

+2. Open pom.xml, press "build file" to resolve dependencies

+3. Use `mvn install` command to compile into a jar

+4. Move the resulting `target/*.jar`
+   to `%userprofile%/CytoscapeConfiguration/3/apps/installed/`

+5. You can set up a shell script that performs 3 & 4 in succession, for example: `mvn install && cp [PATH]/*.jar [PATH]`

 ---